bobalazek/lambot/README.md

 ## Getting started

+First you will need to copy the contents of `.env.example` to `.env` to setup your environment variables and exchange credentials.

-First you will need to set up some your config in the `/config/` folder.
+Then you will need to set up some your config in the `./config/` folder.
 For now you can just edit the contents of `Config.ts` file inside and and set up the parameters.
-In addition, you'll also need to edit or create a strategy, which should be located in the same directory.
-You will also need to copy the contents of `.env.example` to `.env` to setup your exchange credentials.
+If this file doesn't exist yet, just create one by copying the `Config.example.ts` file.

+The last thing you probably want to do is, to create your own strategy.
+There is a default strategy located in `./config/Strategies/DefaultStrategy.ts`, but you will probably want to create your own, which you can then link in the `./config/Config.ts` file.

-After that, you'll need to build the bot with `docker-compose build`, and now finally you can run it with `docker-compose up`.
+After that, you'll just need to build the container with `docker-compose build` and run the bot with `docker-compose up`.

 ## Exchanges